 The Justice Tarot card indicates fair decisions, balance in thought and action, perfection, truth, and legal affairs.
 In a reading, it’s a sign that if you judge a situation objectively and weigh your choices carefully, you’ll be able to give yourself what you deserve.

-After the new cycle of the Wheel of Fortune and just before the altruistic sacrifice of the Hanged Man, Justice arrives at a place where there is nothing left to add or subtract.
+After the new cycle of the Wheel of Fortune and just before the eerie halt and letting go of the Hanged Man, Justice arrives at a place where there is nothing left to add or subtract.

 She doesn’t tip the scales with superficial and subjective thoughts.
 They show the truth and only the truth.
 She does influence them, but only as an impartial judge who acts with the greater good in mind.